 Public and private IP address support

-Application Gateway V2 currently doesn't support only private IP mode.
-It supports the following combinations:
+Application Gateway V2 currently supports the following combinations:

 - Private IP address and public IP address

 For more information, see Frequently asked questions about Application Gateway.